stryker-mutator/mutation-testing-elements/docs/implementing-real-time-reporting.md

 First things first, the mutation testing framework should be able to generate a report filled with mutants<sup>1</sup>.
 These mutants must have the state `Pending`.

+There are two ways of serving the generated report:

+1. Write the file to disk.
+2. Serve the report using a webserver.

-Once this report has been generated, it is recommended to automatically open this report for a better user experience.
+For both of these options we recommend opening the report automatically for a better user experience.

 _<sup>1</sup> This could change in the future.
 Instead, the only thing that would be necessary is to show the files without any mutants and add new mutants while they are being generated.
 This would allow the report to open earlier._